kirbydesign/designsystem/.github/CONTRIBUTING.md

 ### Test

 Tests helps us avoid regressions and provides peace of mind to other contributors when making changes to the code by ensuring that nothing is accidentally broken.
-Sometimes more time is spent on writing tests than the actual code - but it provides value everytime it is executed and is an important tool in collaboration.
+Sometimes more time is spent on writing tests than the actual code - but it provides value everytime it is executed and is an important tool for collaboration.

 A good well written test also acts as a sort of documentation by documenting functional requirements of the code.